ultradaoto/hybrid-coach/videostream.md

 **IMPORTANT**: This is a 3-way call application.
 Socket.IO and other WebRTC implementations DO NOT WORK.
 Only use Enhanced WebSocket as documented here.

-## Working Implementation: Enhanced WebSocket ONLY
+## Working Implementation: Enhanced WebSocket ONLY - trying to get it working.

 ### Enhanced WebSocket Details
 - **Endpoint**: `/ws-simple/{roomId}`